Mezque/VRC-SpotifyOSC-Py/README.md

 You can [download](https://github.com/Mezque/VRC-Music-Py/releases/download/download/Spotify.zip) the latest version as well if you don't want to use git to clone the repository.

+## Spotify Dev Portal
+How to set up the application,
+1. Head to the [Spotify Dev Portal](https://developer.spotify.com/dashboard/) and log into your account.
+2. Press the green button on the top of the right side that says "Create an app", the name doesn't matter and a description is not required.
+3. Open up the newly created app and copy your Client ID and set this value in the `Spotify.py` file.
+Do the same thing for the Client Secret after pressing Show Client Secret.
+4. Press the green button around the same location where the create app button was on the previous menu and under the section "Redirect URIs" put `http://localhost:8888/spotify/callback`
 ## Credits

 This software uses the following open source packages: